silverstripeltd/silverstripe-discoverer/README.md

 ## Purpose

-To provide you (a Silverstripe developer) with search interfaces that **do not change**, even when you switch between different search service providers.
+To provide you (a Silverstripe developer) with interfaces for search querying that **do not change**, even when you switch between different search service providers.

 ## Delivery